jun-xiao-mainlinestem/2026base/RGB_web_simple/README.md

 #### - Configure WebSocket Server
 1. **Open VS Code** with the VEX Extension installed
 2. **Access VEX Extension Settings**:
-   - Click the gear icon (⚙️) at the bottom left of VS Code
+   - Click the gear icon (⚙️) at the bottom left of VS Code and select 'Settings'
    - Type 'vex' in the search box
-   - Look for VEX Extension settings
+   - Scroll down the list to vexrobotics.vexcode.WebsocketServer
 3. **Enable WebSocket Server**:
    - Check the box to enable the WebSocket server (see [screen](vex-vscode-settings.png))
    - Set the IP address (use your computer's IP address)